 The National Leadership Academy for the Public’s Health (NLAPH) is a one-year applied leadership training program designed to build leadership capacity and strengthen multi-sector collaboration within community health initiatives across the country.
-NLAPH's Year 3 cohort included 29 participating teams with 117 individuals representing 23 states.
-Over 90% of participants reported that NLAPH contributed to their growth as intersectoral leaders.
-The cohort showed a statistically significant improvement in 42 of the 43 individual competencies and in all five of the leadership and learning domains.
+Since 2012, NLAPH has trained 425 leaders from 111 teams from 41 states and territories.
+Over 90% of participants reported that the NLAPH model is effective and sufficient in supporting intersectoral leadership development.
+Most participants (97%) would recommend the program to their colleagues.

-NLAPH particpants are already making a difference: teams have tripled the number of underrepresented medical residents at the Medical University of South Carolina, helped pass a NYC-wide law restricting tobacco purchases for people under 21, and increased lead screening rates from 80% to 100% in New Jerseys Burlington County.
+NLAPH participants are already making a difference: teams have tripled the number of underrepresented medical residents at the Medical University of South Carolina, helped pass a NYC-wide law restricting tobacco purchases for people under 21, and increased lead screening rates from 80% to 100% in New Jersey’s Burlington County.

 Developing Youth Leaders for Reproductive Health

 PHI’s GoJoven program develops and supports youth leaders across Latin America to advocate for sexual and reproductive health (SRH) services, resources and education in their communities.
 It’s estimated that 27,000 youth in Belize, Honduras, Guatemala and Mexico have received better SRH education and services because of the efforts of GoJoven leaders.

 In 2015, GoJoven was recognized as one of the top youth leadership development programs by the USAID-funded Leadership, Management & Governance Project.